 - Run the workflow once end to end on that single piece, even if the result is rough.
 Real deadlines surface decisions a practice run won’t.

 - Print at A4 or view at full size.
-Posters look fine at thumbnail and embarrassing at full size — proof before you publish.
+Posters look fine at thumbnail and embarrassing at full size, so proof before you publish.

 Quality check

-- Headline reads in under 2 seconds at the intended viewing distance — if you have to squint, it’s wrong.
+- The headline reads in under 2 seconds at the intended viewing distance.
+If you have to squint, it’s wrong.

 - The hero image and the type don’t fight: silhouettes don’t collide with letterforms, and high-contrast detail doesn’t sit behind the headline.

-- Color contrast passes accessibility for screen output (WCAG AA on key text vs background).
+- Color contrast passes accessibility for screen output (WCAG AA on key text versus background).

 - All text in the final file is real type, not AI-rendered.
 If anything is AI-rendered text, it gets fixed before export.